Police related deaths

 2025-0399 1 Aug 2025 Milton Keynes

-Thames Valley Police Central North West London NHS Foundatio… Milton Keynes University Hospital
+Central North West London NHS Foundatio… Milton Keynes University Hospital Thames Valley Police

-Concerns summary Police officers failed to follow critical restraint training, including prolonged prone positioning and inadequate welfare monitoring.
+Concerns summary (AI summary) Police officers failed to follow critical restraint training, including prolonged prone positioning and inadequate welfare monitoring.
 Officers also did not apply the National Decision Model or challenge inappropriate techniques, contributing to the death.

 Kaine Fletcher